fakirAyoub/blog/content/_index.md

 - Study of the migration from Redshift to Databricks and Snowflake (communication with both companies, leading the PoCs and feasability).

 **Senior Data Ops, AirLiquide**

-Short 5 months mission to architect and implement an Airflow Data Platform in-house:
+*Short 5 months mission to architect and implement an Airflow Data Platform in-house*:

 - Study the possibility of having a deployment park for Airflow Clusters on EKS.
 - Set up the architecture and validate it with the stakeholders.